Industry News

 • A detailed rundown of the products or services you’ve provided

-Likewise, when you receive an invoice, schedule payment as quickly as it makes sense for your cash flow so you can clear your own debts on time.
+Likewise, when you receive an invoice, pay subcontractors as promptly as it makes sense for your cash flow so you can clear your own accounts payable on time.

 5. Follow up on your invoices